zwarnerdun/ClickyGame/README.md

-# Rocko's Moder Life ClickyGame
+# Rocko's Modern Life ClickyGame

 ## How to play
 * Click on a square that has a different character to get the highest points